 “I’m slowly accepting that the kids, my ex and I are still a family,” my friend said.
 I’m not sure I agree 100 percent.
 Of course many of us are involved with our exes, and as Helena so sagely noted, family can mean anything we can imagine.
 I hope to be closer with my own ex for lots of reasons including what that might tech our kids, and also to maintain a relationship that has been part of my life for a long time.
 But the reality is that when we divorce, we start new families – those that includes our respective exes less than before.
 We build new lives that are separate from our former husbands – in different romantic relationships, different homes and separate time spent with the kids.

 That doesn’t make it any easier for all parties involved.
-As I wrote in this post, Helena has sometimes disparagingly compared our’s to other families.
+Helena has sometimes disparagingly compared our’s to other families.
 And while we all want to feel normal and accepted, the reality is: life sometimes stinks.
 And then it goes on.
 And then we find a new normal, which will ultimately be upturned sooner or later.
 And each time, we pull ourselves together, gather our loved ones close, and find that we are still — remarkably — whole.

 Last month, as part of our big Midwestern single parent family roadtrip, my kids and I stayed for 10 days in a gorgeous five-bedroom turn-of-the-century lake house in northern Michigan, a home swap with the older couple who live there and, in turn, stayed at my apartment in Queens.